katugtug/katugtug.github.io/witchgamepathfinder/chapter2/index.md

 The party will find that the city is teeming with groups of huntsworn that are looking for them.
 They are commanded by the hooded man.
 They are directed to find the elf with the wooden mask and get the keys.
 They are commanded by the staples in their necks.
 If they staples are removed, there is a change they will recover their memories after a brief catatonia.
 Sometimes they will not (1 in 6) if the staple is crudely removed.
 Among the huntsworn is the android from the lightspear tribe.
 It is his memories that told them what direction the party might be heading.

 The dry barren wastelands that surround the city are bare to see.
+It's overcast from the blowing in storm.
 You are basically out in the open.
 Because of this, the all will see virgoth's approaching bikes long before they arrive, several hours.

 # Gnome City
 What happened here?
 Starfall introduced toxic leakage into roots of tree that over the centuries have withered it.
 The gnomes here relied on the sentient tree they called the Great Boba.
 In an effort to save the tree, they treated it with blessings and tinctures of a fey variety and its roots began to grow into the First World.
 But then the effort reversed itself, the roots growing into the First World dried up and the great tree began "bleaching", its leaves turned white and its bark to ashes and it will soon be completely dead except for a few leaves at the very top.

 ## The big tree (center of map)
 - Gigantic imposing unhealthy tree.
-- A gray gnome falls at your feet, apparnetly dead.
+- A gray gnome falls at your feet, apparently dead.
 - There used to be great ladders and lifts to climb it, but those have fallen to ruin.
 - it can be climbed however
 - Lower boughs, many abandoned dwellings have been looted, but one hollow into the tree is hidden and revealed, A dwelling, 20x30, with the trappings of homelife, but the lanterns flicker and shift as you enter and a cold wind blows.
 There is a chest on the far side of the room.
 - Upper boughs remain inhabited by the last of the gnomes, many bleached and dispondant, they are languid and bored except for one, Fisseedi the collector, who has been collecting all of the curios from his friends and family as they pass.
 He'll trade with you if you'd like, but he cannot guarantee the exact qualities of the items he gives you.
-  - There is a great hang glider here.
+  - There is a great hang glider here, but it lies at the end of a long branch and atop a house.
+All along the branch, a totenmaske has taken to drinking the flesh of the bleached gnomes and turning them into machines.
+The centerpiece is a great mill made of flesh, where everything that is fed in is ground into blood and bones that come sloshing out. rofl.
   - He has no clue about how to do much for the tree.
-  - He can show you the gliders if you'd like, there are a great many hanggliders here.
-He hasnt used them in awhile, so he's not sure if they still work.
-But he's thinking it probably time.
 - There is a chance the hangglider will malfunction and send you to an odd part of the city below, but there's also a chance it'll get you out of the city for good in a random direction.
 - Fisseedi the collector is Malvus the Munificient in disguise!
 He was up here looking away, when the pcs came.
 - A hard to find cache has Malvus' old suit that looks like a vexgit, discarded.
+- Malvus has the info he needs to go back to the technic league already, but couldn't pass up pilfering this city on his way back.

 ## Armoury